alangfiles/alangfiles/README.md

 ## Hi :wave:

 I'm Alan Files.
-A software developer in Columbus, Ohio.
+A software engineering leader in Columbus, Ohio.
 I'm interested in Software Development, Security, Programming, and how these things make their way into the real world.
+I'm also interested in helping other developers find their niche in the software world.
 I'm always poking around with functional code, ideas of writing a NES game in assembly, or doing a code golf exercise.
-To balance out that eccentricity, I spend a lot of time making websites with javascript, react, and graphql.

 ## Programming
 so... fizzbuzz right?